syjeoneli/grps_v2.0/README.md

 ---

 This package aims to generate the PRS model from GWAS summary statistics.
-It is designed to deal with GWAS summary statistics from the GWAS catalog and GeneATLAS database or similar format datasets.
+It is designed to deal with GWAS summary statistics in different formats including the public databases such as GWAS catalog and GeneATLAS database.

 :octocat: Understanding the workflow of this package: